vectorgrp/sil-kit-adapters-qemu/eth/README.md

 ## Adding CANoe (17 SP3 or newer) as a participant
 If CANoe is connected to the SIL Kit, all ethernet traffic is visible there as well.
 You can also execute a test unit which checks if the ICMP Ping and Pong is happening as expected.

-Before you can connect CANoe to the SIL Kit network you should adapt the ``RegistryUri`` in ``demos/SilKitConfig_CANoe.silkit.yaml`` to the IP address of your system where your sil-kit-registry is running (in case of a WSL Ubuntu image e.g. the IP address of Eth0).
+Before you can connect CANoe to the SIL Kit network you should adapt the ``RegistryUri`` in ``./eth/demos/SilKitConfig_CANoe.silkit.yaml`` to the IP address of your system where your sil-kit-registry is running (in case of a WSL Ubuntu image e.g. the IP address of Eth0).
 The configuration file is referenced by both following CANoe use cases (Desktop Edition and Server Edition).

 ### CANoe Desktop Edition
-Load the ``Qemu_Ethernet_adapter_CANoe.cfg`` from the ``demos/CANoe`` directory and start the measurement.
+Load the ``Qemu_Ethernet_adapter_CANoe.cfg`` from the ``./eth/demos/CANoe`` directory and start the measurement.
 Optionally you can also start the test unit execution of included test configuration.
 While the demo is running these tests should be successful.

 ### CANoe4SW Server Edition (Windows)
-You can also run the same test set with ``CANoe4SW SE`` by executing the following powershell script ``demos/CANoe4SW_SE/run.ps1``.
-The test cases are executed automatically and you should see a short test report in powershell after execution.
+You can also run the same test set with ``CANoe4SW SE`` by executing the following PowerShell script ``./eth/demos/CANoe4SW_SE/run.ps1``.
+The test cases are executed automatically and you should see a short test report in PowerShell after execution.

 ### CANoe4SW Server Edition (Linux)
 You can also run the same test set with ``CANoe4SW SE (Linux)``.
-At first you have to execute the powershell script ``demos/CANoe4SW_SE/createEnvForLinux.ps1`` on your windows system by using tools of ``CANoe4SW SE (Windows)`` to prepare your test environment for Linux.
-In ``demos/CANoe4SW_SE/run.sh`` you should set ``canoe4sw_se_install_dir`` to the path of your ``CANoe4SW SE`` installation in your WSL.
-Afterwards you can execute ``demos/CANoe4SW_SE/run.sh`` in your WSL.
+At first you have to execute the PowerShell script ``./eth/demos/CANoe4SW_SE/createEnvForLinux.ps1`` on your Windows system by using tools of ``CANoe4SW SE (Windows)`` to prepare your test environment for Linux.
+In ``./eth/demos/CANoe4SW_SE/run.sh`` you should set ``canoe4sw_se_install_dir`` to the path of your ``CANoe4SW SE`` installation in your WSL.
+Afterwards you can execute ``./eth/demos/CANoe4SW_SE/run.sh`` in your WSL.
 The test cases are executed automatically and you should see a short test report in your terminal after execution.